Wayne Peterson (racing driver): Racing career

-As a young teenager, Peterson swept floors for a dirt track racing owner who would let him test his car.
+At the age of fourteen, Peterson swept floors for a dirt track racing owner who would let him test his car.
 While he was stationed at Fort Bragg, he purchased a 1948 Hudson and converted it into a dirt track car.
 Peterson later joined NASCAR driver Lee Petty's crew as a gasman, followed by a tenure with Junior Johnson on the DiGard Motorsports team.
 As compensation, Johnson gave him a car, which he fielded for Lennie Pond at Talladega Superspeedway.
 He also competed in modified stock cars in the 1970s.

 During the 1980s, he began competing in the Automobile Racing Club of America.
 In 1983, he entered the NASCAR Winston Cup Series' Atlanta Journal 500, but spun out during qualifying due to tire issues.
 The following year, he tried to qualify for the Daytona 500, but did not make the race after suffering an engine failure in his Twin 125 qualifier and finishing tenth in the consolation race.

-Wayne Peterson Racing fields various cars in the ARCA Racing Series.
-Drivers included Tim Mitchell, a colorectal cancer survivor who raced for the team in the 2000s; Zachary Gibson, son of ARCA Midget Series racer Larry Gibson and grandson of Indianapolis 500 driver Todd Gibson, in 2009; and NASCAR Gander Outdoors Truck Series driver Clay Greenfield in 2004.
+Wayne Peterson Racing fields various cars in the ARCA Menards Series.
+His drivers have included Tim Mitchell, a colorectal cancer survivor who raced for the team in the 2000s; Zachary Gibson, son of ARCA Midget Series racer Larry Gibson and grandson of Indianapolis 500 driver Todd Gibson, in 2009; and NASCAR Craftsman Truck Series driver Clay Greenfield in 2004.
 Greenfield, described by The Leaf-Chronicle as a "talented kid with no name", finished 12th in his series debut at Salem Speedway, marking the team's strongest finish since 1998.
 As of 2020, Tim Richmond, Steve Cronenwett and Jim Walker share the team's best race finish of ninth at Toledo Speedway and Talladega in 2004 as well as Toledo in 2020, respectively.
+The team has continued to field cars for drivers such as Brayton Laster, A. J. Moyer, Nate Moeller, and Cody Dennison.

 Personal life

-Peterson was married to Sarah Peterson and has three sons, Michael, Brian, and Kevin, and five grandchildren of one is Ben Peterson whom competed in ARCA in 2019.
+Peterson was married to Sarah Peterson and has three sons, Michael, Brian, and Kevin, and five grandchildren, one of which is Ben Peterson, who competed in ARCA for WPR in 2019, 2024, and 2025.
 Sarah died in February 2008.
-Peterson currently resides in Pulaski, TN.
+Peterson currently resides in Pulaski, Tennessee.